Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: CONCLUSION AND FUTURE WORK

 Overall we find that overlapping BBH mergers do not show significant bias unless their waveforms overlap significantly in time and frequency.
 The ratio of the SNRs of the two signals must also be fairly even, as high as 0.3, for the sampler to recover signals that differ significantly from the true posterior of the louder signal.
 Generally bias is more significant if the quieter signal merges after the primary signal.

 It is reasonable to assume that most early detections of overlapping BBH mergers will not show significant bias.
 They should, however, only recover the louder signal.
 To recover the quieter signal new analysis techniques must be found to sample over the parameter space of two signals.
+Recently, some methods have been proposed that may solve this problem ~\cite{smith2021bayesian, antonelli2021noisy}.

 In a network of detectors the relative sky locations of the two signals, and their relation to the line of sight between the detectors, has an effect upon the significance of the bias.
 We find that signals in sky locations along the line of sight between two detectors have a smaller region of significant bias.
 However, if the signals are in locations perpendicular to the line of sight, or at similar sky locations, the bias is more significant.